 scupper

-to make fail
+to cause to fail

 TRANSLATION